 Environmental Scanning Electron Microscopy (ESEM)

-ESEM was used to identify differences in the morphology of xerogels obtained from gels 16.
-Gels 46 were included for comparison.
+ESEM was used to identify differences in the morphology of xerogels obtained from gels 1–6.
+Gels 4–6 were included for comparison.
 Details on gel and xerogel preparation are available in the ESI.
-Differences in the gel network structure between the two families were clearly visible. , mixture of stereoisomers, always appeared to lack many features otherwise present, such as ordered and fibrillar structures.5 Enhancement of features was observed for gels 12 whenever 0.01 mL of DMMP was present in the gel network.
+Differences in the gel network structure between the two families were clearly visible.
+Gels 4–6, from the mixture of stereoisomers, always appeared to lack many features otherwise present, such as ordered and fibrillar structures.5 Enhancement of these features was observed for gels 1–2 whenever 0.01 mL of DMMP was present in the gel network.

 Fig. 7 ESEM images at 10000x magnification for xerogels from: a) gel 5; b) gel 2; c) gel 2 in presence of DMMP.

-Fig. 7 shows results for gel 2 in the absence and presence of DMMP and gel 5.
-It is important to remember that gel 2 and gel 5 only differ the stereoisomeric composition of the gelators (Table 2).
-Although these studies were performed on gels formed by constituents with defined absolute configuration none of the typical features such as the helicity of the fibres were .31 It is believed that the main reason was the resolution limit of the equipment used together with the absence of a conducting coating on the samples.
-Even features it is still clear that both absolute configuration and DMMP addition caused modifications, if only on the morphology of the xerogels.
+Fig. 7 shows results for gel 2 in the absence and presence of DMMP and for gel 5.
+It is important to remember that gel 2 and gel 5 only differ in the stereoisomeric composition of the gelators (Table 2).
+Although these studies were performed on gels formed by constituents with defined absolute configuration none of the typical features such as the helicity of the fibres were observed.31 It is believed that the main reason was the resolution limit of the equipment used together with the absence of a conducting coating on the samples.
+Even without these features it is still clear that both absolute configuration and DMMP addition caused modifications, if only on the morphology of the xerogels.

 Conclusions

-Three novel enantiomerically pure (R,R) chiral gelators 13 were synthesized by reaction between (R)-()-1-(1-naphthyl)ethyl isocyanate and various amine.
+Three novel enantiomerically pure (R,R) chiral gelators 1–3 were synthesized by reaction between (R)-(–)-1-(1-naphthyl)ethyl isocyanate and various amines.
 In situ gelation occurred, at room temperature, at remarkably low minimum gelation concentrations (down to 1.7 mg mL-1 for gelator 2).

 DSC and rheology measurements provided evidence of an interesting effect taking place with the chiral urea-based gels in the presence of DMMP.
-Enantiomerically pure gels 13 appeared structurally reinforced by the presence of small amounts of the neutral organophosphate guest, due to the solvophobic effect.
+Enantiomerically pure gels 1–3 appeared structurally reinforced by the presence of small amounts of the neutral organophosphate guest, due to the solvophobic effect.
 This is particularly significant with gel 2, which saw an increase of yield stress of almost 80% and an enhanced thermal stability (Tgel increased by 26 °C) in presence of 0.01 mL of DMMP.
 The presence of larger amounts of DMMP was observed to be detrimental for the gel network stability due to possible hydrogen bonds formation between the organophosphate guest and the urea moiety of the gelator, as shown by 31P-{1H} NMR.

-Gels 46, mixture of stereoisomers, were found to be less stable in presence of DMMP and therefore unsuitable for host/guest studies in gel phase.
+Gels 4–6, from the mixture of stereoisomers, were found to be less stable in the presence of DMMP and therefore unsuitable for host/guest studies in gel phase.
 However, these systems could be investigated as candidates for OPCWA sensing applications through gel network disruption.

 Acknowledgements

-FP thanks the A-I Chem Channel project, an European INTERREG IV A France (Channel) – England Cross border cooperation programme, co-financed by ERDF.
+F.P. thanks the A-I Chem Channel project, an European INTERREG IV A France (Channel) – England Cross border cooperation programme, co-financed by ERDF.
+W.VR. and P.A.G. thank the European Union for a Marie Curie Career Integration Grant.
 We thank EPSRC and Dstl for a KTS fellowship (JRH).
 P.A.G. thanks the Royal Society and the Wolfson Foundation for a Research Merit Award.

 Notes and references